hkayann/node-red-contrib-ble-sense/README.md

 }
 ```

-More details provided in Node-RED node information panel.
+More details are provided in Node-RED node information panel.

 # Examples